nRewik/nrewik-jekyll-blog/_drafts/2015-11-04-Flux-in-Swift.md

 **Store**

-* stores all UI states.
+* stores and manages application states.
-* listens to the dispatcher, recieve all actions sent from the dispatcher
+* listens to the dispatcher, recieve all actions sent from the dispatcher.
 * performs some actions.
 * emits an event when states are changed.